shannon-6block/lotus-miner/README_en.md

 # TODO
 * Due to handling too many tasks and lack of resources of the worker, sometimes, part of sectors will stay in the state of SealPreCommit1Failed for a short while, as can be ignored.
+* Because time is similar for CPU and GPU to calculate Commit2, when the GPU is in use, Commit2 will be downgraded to use CPU, resulting in CL_MEM_OBJECT_ALLOCATION_FAILURE errors, which can be ignored.
 * The program runs smoothly under the recommended configuration, and has not been tested in other environments.
 If you encounter problems, please raise an issue.
 * The official code changes will be merged in time.
-* After the program is stable for a period, the algorithm optimization will be merged.
+* Before running, please ensure that available memory and SSD spaces are sufficient.